 Chief Justice Roderick Ireland leads a Doctorate in Law and Policy class in a discussion of two landmark cases on same-sex marriage decided by the Massachusetts Supreme Judicial Court.
 Photo by Heratch Ekmekjian.

-The newest cohort of Northeastern’s Doctorate in Law and Policy program recently welcomed a distinguished speaker to their classroom – Chief Justice Roderick Ireland of the Massachusetts Supreme Judicial Court.
+The newest cohort of Northeastern’s Doctorate in Law and Policy program recently welcomed a distinguished speaker to their classroom – Former Chief Justice Roderick Ireland of the Massachusetts Supreme Judicial Court.
 Chief Justice Ireland is the Commonwealth’s highest ranking member of the judiciary and has managed a demanding career and challenging doctoral program simultaneously.

 Justice Ireland led a Doctorate in Law and Policy (LPD) class by discussing two landmark cases on same-sex marriage decided by the Massachusetts Supreme Judicial Court.
 He also described his career that led him from a high school guidance counselor in Springfield, MA advising him against going to college because he “wouldn’t be able to do college-level work” to being named the Commonwealth’s chief justice of its constitutional court, interpreting a constitution that predates the U.S. Constitution.

 For 35 years, throughout his career as an attorney and then judge, Justice Ireland has taught at Northeastern University’s School of Law and annually lectures in the LPD program.
 With the educational benefit in hand earned as a part-time professor of law, Justice Ireland told the class that he encouraged his family members to take courses at Northeastern, and then decided to pursue a PhD in Law, Policy and Society while serving on the bench.